adavidson99/algo-trade-bot/README.md

 # algo-trade-bot
-An algorithmic trading program that automatically executes buy and sell orders on the market
+An algorithmic trading program that recommends and logs buy and sell orders on the market